spencertipping/tau/README.md

 **NOTE:** emscripten via `node` is ~50x slower than native at decoding UTF9.
 Shouldn't be a huge deal since most of the heavy lifting is done server-side, but emscripten is far from efficient.

+**NOTE:** `wasm64` is enabled with `-sMEMORY64=1`, but it requires no exceptions and fails with asyncify.
+It also seems to load an experimental set of emscripten libraries -- I doubt we can make it work.

 ## Next steps
 I think there will be two layers: first, we have the actual runtime mechanics; and second, we have the functions that compile into it.
 The abstractions can probably be pretty close to reality, but we'll probably want to focus on loop-connectivity and constraints, vs pins to specific runtimes.